mondbr/pands-project/README.md

 by Monika Dabrowska

-This repository is for the the assignment project for the Programming and Scripting module in the Higher Diploma in Data Analytics course at [ATU](https://www.atu.ie/) in the summer semester of 2023/24.
+This repository is for the the assessment project for the Programming and Scripting module in the Higher Diploma in Data Analytics course at [ATU](https://www.atu.ie/) in the summer semester of 2023/24.

 ## Assessment Overview